 Kolkata is one of the most important metropolitan cities of India and the capital of the state of West Bengal and was formerly the capital of British India.
-It labeled as the Cultural capital of India.
+It is labeled as the Cultural capital of India.
 It is also nicknamed Diamond Harbour.
 Kolkata is one of the largest cities in India and one of the major ports.
 Kolkata’s old name was Calcutta.
-Calcutta officially became Kolkata from January 1, 2001.
+Calcutta officially became Kolkata on January 1, 2001.

 From 1757 onwards, the city became completely dominated by the British, and from 1850 onwards the city began to develop rapidly, especially the growth of the clothing industry increased dramatically here, however, the effect of this development except the city was nearby.
 Was not reflected anywhere in the areas of Despite the devastation in Kolkata due to the storm on 5 October 1864, Kolkata continued to grow mostly unplanned over the next one hundred and fifty years and today it has a population of about 14 million.

 The city is full of intellectual heritage and has played a central role in the Indian independence movement and has established its name in history.
 Along with the Indian National Congress, many major political and cultural institutions like ‘Hindu Mela’ and revolutionary organization ‘Yugantar’, ‘Anushilan’ were established in this city, as well as many great personalities of India like early nationalist Arvind Ghosh., Indira Devi Chaudharani, was Vipinchandra Pal.

-This Kolkata city is mentioned as ‘Khas Mahal’ or ‘Shahi Jagir’ in Ain-e-Akbari compiled by Akbar’s chief courtier Abul Fazl.
+This city is mentioned as ‘Khas Mahal’ or ‘Shahi Jagir’ in Ain-e-Akbari compiled by Akbar’s chief courtier Abul Fazl.
 The family of Savarna Ray Chaudhary had authority over its zamindari.
-Sutanati, Govindpur, and Kalikata were the three villages, which was decided by Jab Chornak, an agent of the East India Company, to establish the British trade agreement.
+Sutanati, Govindpur, and Kalikata were the three villages, which were decided by Jab Chornak, an agent of the East India Company, to establish the British trade agreement.